tritonJS826/sooner-or-later-2d/README.md

 SOONER OR LATER project)

 ***Main issues for prototype***:
-    * add image in levelFinish, levelsIntro and levelFail
+    * add images in levelFinish, levelsIntro and levelFail
-    * add failText and failImg in levelStore and json
     * victory game condition
-    * realization of logic when hero died
+    * realization logic when hero died
     * add vim and arrows navigation in menu
     * onClickOnEnemy (for mobiles instead ctrl)
     * back to menu button
     * add good styles & images/gifs

 ---